QualiSystems/devguide_source/_posts/2016-07-19-debugging-driver-commands.md

 1. Install [JetBrains PyCharm](https://www.jetbrains.com/pycharm/) and
 [CloudShell's Pycharm plugin](https://github.com/QualiSystemsLab/CloudShell-PyCharm-Plugin).

 2. Have a CloudShell SDK developer edition set up.
-Have an ES running on the same machine as your IDE.
+Have an execution server running on the same machine as your IDE.

 #### Setting up